castorfou/guillaume_blog_old/_posts/2021-01-26-reinforcement-learning-readings.md

 This is a generalization issue (or *function approximation*) one could consider as an instance of supervised learning, where we use the s->v of each backup as a training example, and then interpret the approximate function produced as an estimated value function.

+Bertsekas and Tsitsiklis (1996) present the state of the art in function approximation in reinforcement learning.

+**Policy approximation**

+Actor-Critic: The policy structure is known as the actor, because it is used to select actions, and the estimated value function is known as the critic, because it criticizes the actions made by the actor.